landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-layouts/README.txt

 == Changelog ==

+= 1.3.1 - April 22, 2020 =
+* NEW - Added new 4 column grid for each layout.

+= 1.3.0 - March 18, 2020 =
+* NEW - Added new Blog Card #3 layout.
+* UPDATE - Updated various template styles.
+* UPDATE - Only load .min CSS file when `WP_DEBUG` is `true`.
+* UPDATE - Convert to webpack for quicker build iterations.

-= 1.2.2 - February 8, 2018 =
+= 1.2.2 - May 6, 2019 =
-* FIX - Fixed issue if core Ajax Load More is deactivated the add-on will throw a fatal error becasue of undefined methods.
+* FIX - Fixed issue if core Ajax Load More is deactivated the add-on will throw a fatal error because of undefined methods.

 = 1.2.1 - February 8, 2018 =